Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Regularized limit of Stokes matrices in the De Concini-Procesi space

-Let $T$ be such a tree, then the corresponding stratum $\mathcal{M}_T$ is the product of $\mathcal{M}_{0,d(I)}$ over all internal vertices $I$ of $T$ with $d(I)$ the index of $I$.
+The space $\widetilde{\frak t_{\rm reg}}(\mathbb{R})$ has a stratification, with the strata indexed by rooted trees with $n$ colored leaves.
+Let $RT$ be such a tree, then the corresponding stratum $\mathcal{M}_{RT}$ is the product of $\mathcal{M}_{0,d(I)}$ over all internal vertices $I$ of $RT$ with $d(I)$ the index of $I$.
 In particular, $0$-dimensional strata correspond to binary rooted trees with $n$ ordered leaves, while $1$-dimensional strata correspond to almost binary trees (with exactly one $4$-valent internal vertex).
-The stratum corresponding to a tree $T$ lies in the closure of the one corresponding to another tree $T'$ if and only if $T'$ is obtained from $T$ by contracting some edges.
+In the following, let us introduce coordinates chart on $\widetilde{\frak t_{\rm reg}}(\mathbb{R})$, and explain more on the stratification.